jdreaver/rust-os/README.md

     the common PCI registers in a Type0 device struct, or allow VirtIO devices to include the common registers and the type 0 registers.
 Also, I think proc macros are more flexible.
+    - This would also allow us to group registers into dedicated structs.
+For example, have a struct for grouping (device_id, vendor_id), and maybe class, subclass, and prog_if.
+There really is no strict need to have all registers in the same struct generated through one macro, except it makes having a single `from_address` function and perhaps a `Debug` implementation nicer.
 - Read [QEMU Internals](https://airbus-seclab.github.io/qemu_blog/)
 - Filesystem support
   - Now that I have PCI working, attach a drive via QEMU and see what is looks like under PCI